place transformation

 Animating the cultural quarter with local independent businesses and community groups.

 In 2019 we moved into no.6 Bennett Precinct, Longton Exchange Shopping Centre.
-Our cultural activities made a positive impact on visitor footfall and in recognition of this the owners invested in the development of the Longton Exchange Cultural Quarter.
+Our cultural activities made a positive impact on visitor footfall and in recognition of this the owners began investing in the area as a Cultural Quarter.

 Renovating empty units, redecorating the streetscape and offering ‘rent free’ deals has attracted creative independent businesses to our end of town where we have established The Moony Club at no.15 Bennett Precinct as a community hub and cultural activation zone.